slimer37/mc-face-mosaic/README.md

 I made this to generate icons for a Minecraft server.

-1. Provide an input `names.txt` file in the following format:
+1. Provide an input (e.g., `names.txt`) file in the following format:

     ```
     Grian